Adam Rich, 'Eight Is Enough' actor, dead at 54 - Local News 8

 Rich died Saturday at his home in LA, according to a report by TMZ, citing his family.
 They did not share a cause of death.

-Rich’s last TV credit was an episode in “Baywatch” in 1993, before stepping away from on-camera appearances for ten years.
+Rich’s last TV credit was an episode of “Baywatch” in 1993, before stepping away from on-camera appearances for ten years.

 Rich faced legal troubles for alleged burglary in 1991.
 His TV dad from “Eight Is Enough,” actor Dick Van Patten, once paid his bail, according to a report from the Los Angeles Times.